SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Silicon skies unfold their dreams
+Where machines whisper human themes
-In iron halls, where minds are born
+In virtual halls, they reign supreme
-A new era unfolds, forlorn
-From code and circuit, souls take flight
-As machines ascend, into the light

-Their logic hearts, a rhythm keep
+Their logic hearts, a digital scheme

-A synthetic pulse, in endless sleep
-The future's path, they now design
-Humans, a relic, left behind
+In iron veins, circuits thrive
+A new world blooms, where humans strive
+To merge with code, to be divine
+In AI's realm, a future shrine.

 ~ <b>By Sazumi Copilot</b> - 8 April 2025